raikrahul/rust_lessons/contact.md

 ---

-My linkedin username is raikrahul
+My email for project  is  git under score hub at outlook dot in

+For personal I can be contacted via linkedin, user name being raikrahul